 Named in honor of the late professor of the Law Center, the Ira S. Flory Mock Trial Competition is a mock trial competition open to all second-and third-year law students.
 A Flory Trial is held each semester; the fall Flory trial is traditionally a criminal case, while the spring Flory trial is a civil case.

 Any 2L or 3L can participate as an attorney.
 Any student, including first-year students, can act as a juror or witness.
 Participating in the Flory trials is one of the best ways to get real-life experience and exposure to evidence and other rules of trial.
 (Coursework in evidence is not a required prerequisite to participate in the Flory Trials.)
 The finalists of each semester’s Flory Trials receive an automatic invitation to membership on the Board of Advocates.

-- Spring 2019 Flory Trial Competition Rules and Procedures
+- Fall 2019 Flory Trial Competition Rules and Procedures

 - Flory Trial Competition Scoresheet

 - Team Registration Form (please complete this form once per team)

 Competitors are also reminded that there are a number of online training resources and trial skills handbooks available in the Resources folder that may be of use in preparing their cases.

 - Team Registration Period: August 1-August 31, 2019